 You also need to make sure that some foods, such as eggs, poultry, burgers, sausages and whole cuts of meat like lamb, beef and pork, are cooked very thoroughly until steaming all the way through.

 For tips, read foods to avoid in pregnancy.

-For more information or to apply for the vouchers, you can:
+For more information, or to apply for a card, visit the Healthy Start scheme website.

 Get Start4Life pregnancy and baby emails